JulianGriffin11/R_Projects/Project 1 - Spotify Symphony/README.md

 ```

 ### **4. ✂️ Model Refinement**
-- Enhanced the model thorough filtering problematic values by:
+- Enhanced the model through filtering problematic values by:
   - **Excluding zero-popularity songs** which were violating assumptions.
   - **Removing weak predictors** to improve model stability.